YuanchenBei/ColdRec/README.md

   - [🚀 Quick Start](#-quick-start)
   - [🧸 Supported Models](#-supported-models)

+🔧 **Information in 2024.11**: Thanks for the usage!
+There are still many problems that can be improved in this codebase, such as the function or unclear descriptions mentioned in the issues.
+Due to recent busyness, sorry that I am unable to reply carefully to each message one by one.
+I would like to improve this codebase based on the feedback on the issues in February or March 2025.

-🥳 **Update in 2024.06.30**: Add automatic hyper-parameter tuning, you can install one more base library *optuna* to include this module.
+🥳 **Update in 2024.06**: Add automatic hyper-parameter tuning, you can install one more base library *optuna* to include this module.

 ---
 ## 🛫 Requirements